Learn your body

 Learn your body - learn what it feels like, learn what your normal is

 This is something that I wasn't taught in grade school.
-Doubt that it's taught now, but trusting your body is incredibly important in your life.
-A lot of things and Western society teaches you to not trust your instincts and your body, and I think that fall short of a lot.
-It's hard to believe that we've been taught to ignore our bodies.
-They've undergone centuries elf evolution to get us to this point, you'd think that we'd have some inherent abilities tapped into that at if you look at other species and animals.
-They know when things are wrong or if there's a week in British rule in their herd.
-Some species isolated them some way them further into the herd.
-It's poured them.
-So I always be any different for us.
-It's humans to know our bodies will enough to build some things, not right.
+I doubt that it's taught now, but trusting your body is incredibly important in your life.
+Western society teaches you to not trust your instincts and your body, and I think that is a short coming in our medical care.
+It's hard to believe that for so long, we've been taught to ignore the natural signals and needs of our own bodies.
+Our bodies have undergone centuries of evolution to get us to this point, you'd think that we'd have some inherent abilities to tap into.
+Animals know when things are wrong, and they generally seek help.
+So why would it be any different for us.

-I can't be thankfully enough to have had a deep understanding of what my normal pains, aches and body felt like.
-If I hadn't known that going into pregnancy, I'm not sure that I would have clued into a lot of the things that I went through early on.
-For starters I felt him kick at about the 10-week.
-Mark which is pretty early, and it was a magical feeling to know though that there he was.
+I can't be thankful enough to have had a deep and clear understanding of what my normal pains, aches, and overall body sensations truly feel like.
+This awareness has made a significant difference in how I recognize and respond to changes in my health.
+If I hadn't known this going into pregnancy, I'm not sure that I would have clued into a lot of the things that I went through early on.
+For starters in my first pregnancy, I felt baby kick at about the 10-week mark which is pretty early, and it was a magical feeling to know that there he was.

-Another thing in my last week of my third trimester I knew I was going to have them within them next week.
-It's so hard to say why I do this.
-I just felt it and my bones and sure enough I'm sure to have the contractions 5 days out from when he was born.
-A contractions getting into grow in intensity as the days went on and I started to have other symptoms.
-As funny.
-I remember people talking about the intense need to nest and I had that I had that feeling that I needed to get everything buttoned up because things are going to change quickly and I was right.
+Another thing in my last week of my third trimester I knew I was going to have baby within that week.
+It's so hard to say why I knew this.
+I just felt it in my core and sure enough I started to have the contractions 5 days out from when he was born.
+The contractions grew in intensity as the days went on and I started to have other symptoms.
+I remember people talking about the intense need to nest and I had that.
+I had this feeling that I needed to get everything buttoned up because things are going to change quickly and I was right.
 It's crazy how your body just knows.

-I read a a lot of books while I was pregnant and one " stuck out to me.
-I don't even think it was from a book.
-I think it was from a YouTube video and she said that that you were born to do this.
-James, Brooke and she has a course called born to birth.
+I read a a lot of books while I was pregnant and one quote stuck out to me.
+It was Bridget Teyler, she has a course called Built to Birth.
+It was from one of her YouTube video and she says that that ‘you were born to do this’.
 I never actually took her course.
-I just watched a lot of her YouTube videos.
-And just being around inspirational things like that gave me the confidence that I could do this.
-That I could deliver our baby and that yes it would be a new experience, and I might have fears about it.
-But at the end of the day like I could do this.
-This.
-My body would help women know what to do.
+I just watched a lot of her videos.
+And just being around inspirational things like this gave me the confidence that I could do this.
+That I could deliver our baby and that yes, it would be a new experience, and I might have fears about it.
+But at the end of the day I could do this.
+My body would help me know what to do.
 And for the most part it did.
-I just had a hard time getting out of its way at the end.
+I just had a hard time getting out of its way.

 Next